The Atkinson Bequest - Schools Competition

 King's Park Primary School win competiton

-Children from King's Park Primary School's primary 6 class have been unveiled as the worthy winners of Craigavon Historical Society's schools history competition.
+Children from King's Park Primary School's primary 6 class were declared worthy winners of Craigavon Historical Society's schools history competition in 2010.

 Organised by Craigavon Museum Services in partnership with Craigavon Historical Society, the competition attracted entries from a wide range of schools across the Borough.